clause-bielefeld/implicit-causality-beyond-the-bias/README.md

 - **scripts**: contains notebooks
 - **scripts/produce-continuations.ipynb**: generate prompt continuations with GPT-2 and mGPT
 - **scripts/hyperparameter-testing.ipynb**: use automatic metrics to decide on the models' hyperparamters
-- **scripts/evaluate_continuations.ipynb**: evaluate the prompt continuations by automatic measures and investigate (correlation with) the human evaluation
+- **scripts/evaluate_continuations.ipynb**: evaluate the prompt continuations by automatic measures and investigate (correlation with) the results from the human evaluation study